 How to Find Registered Apprenticeship Programs

-The Office of Apprenticeship within the Department of Labor’s Employment and Training Administration provides a number of Registered Apprenticeship programs.
-These are apprenticeships approved by the government which often receive workforce development grants and tax benefits.
-Registered Apprenticeship programs offer career training in areas such as carpentry, home health care, electrical work, law enforcement, construction, manufacturing, and technology.
+The Office of Apprenticeship within the Department of Labor’s Employment and Training Administration provides a number of "registered apprenticeship" programs.
+These are apprenticeships approved by the government that often receive workforce development grants and tax benefits.
+"Registered apprenticeship" programs offer career training in areas such as carpentry, home health care, electrical work, law enforcement, construction, manufacturing, and technology.

-How to Find an Apprenticeship Program
+How to Find Internships

 Data and Statistics

-- More than 206,500 individuals nationwide entered the apprenticeship system.
+- More than 190,000 individuals nationwide entered the apprenticeship system.

-- Over 49,000 participants graduated from the apprenticeship system in FY 2016.
+- 64,000 participants graduated from the apprenticeship system in FY 2017.

-- There are more than 21,000 registered apprenticeship programs across the nation.
+- There are more than 22,000 registered apprenticeship programs across the nation.

-- Over 1,700 new apprenticeship programs were established nationwide in FY 2016.
+- Over 2,369 new apprenticeship programs were established nationwide in FY 2017.